How Retrieved Context Shapes Internal Representations in RAG: Analysis Setup

 \paragraph{Retrieval database \& algorithm.} We employ MassiveDS~\citep{NEURIPS2024_a5d8aba2} as the retrieval database, which comprises 1.4 trillion tokens.
 We use Contriever~\citep{izacard2022unsupervised} to retrieve the top 20 documents for each query.
 We discuss the detailed retrieval setting in Appendix~\ref{ap:retrieval}.

 \paragraph{Query difficulty categorization.}

 To account for the impact of a model's internal knowledge on representations, we categorize queries for each LLM based on whether it can correctly answer them \emph{without} retrieved documents.
-Specifically, for each query $q$, we prompt each model $p_\theta$ using the query alone and evaluate the generated answer $\hat{y}$ against the ground truth $y$ using Qwen3-Next-80B as a judge (see Appendix~\ref{ap:prompt} for the prompt design and human verification).
-Queries that are correctly answered without retrieval are labeled as {\emph{easy}} for that model, while the others are labeled as {\emph{hard}}.
+Specifically, for each query $q$, we prompt each model $p_\theta$ using the query alone and evaluate the generated answer $\hat{y}$ against the ground truth $y$ using Qwen3-Next-80B as a judge (see Appendix~\ref{ap:prompt} for the prompt design and human verification).\footnote{{We use Qwen3-Next-80B for both response and ground truth label generation due to a budget constraint.
+To verify reliability, we manually re-annotated 50 randomly sampled instances and found only 1 discrepancy with the LLM judgments, indicating strong agreement.}} Queries that are correctly answered without retrieval are labeled as {\emph{easy}} for that model, while the others are labeled as {\emph{hard}}.
 The statistics of query difficulty of each dataset and LLM are shown in Appendix~\ref{ap:query_difficulty}.

 \paragraph{Document set formulation.} For each retrieved document $d_i \in S_q$, we classify whether $d_i$ is relevant or distracting with respect to query $q$ and ground-truth answer $y$.
 We perform this classification by prompting GPT-5 (see Appendix~\ref{ap:prompt} for the prompt design and human verification).
 Documents not classified as relevant or distracting are treated as neither category.
 Based on this classification, we construct three document sets for each query $q$: \begin{enumerate}[itemsep=1pt] \item $\mathcal{S}_{q}^{\text{rel}} := \{ d_i \in S_q \mid d_i \text{ is relevant} \}$, \item $\mathcal{S}_{q}^{\text{dist}} := \{ d_i \in S_q \mid d_i \text{ is distracting} \}$, \item $\mathcal{S}_{q}^{\text{rand}} := S_{q'},$ where $q'$ is a randomly sampled query from the same dataset. \end{enumerate} Examples of each document type are shown in Appendix~\ref{ap:examples}.
 These document sets serve as reusable building blocks for the representation analysis settings described next.